Movement Guide

 Start by asking what carries authority in the picture.
 Sometimes it is geometry, sometimes anatomy, sometimes color.
 Then ask how the painting keeps many ideas readable at once.
 High Renaissance works are not merely "balanced."
 They are designed so that clarity itself becomes persuasive.

-• Compare with Early Renaissance to see what has been consolidated.
+- Compare with Early Renaissance to see what has been consolidated, then with Mannerism to see what begins to strain.

 Key artists